 - The standard cleaner (QC 54 Peroxide Glass Cleaner) has been replaced with Peroxide Multi-Surface Disinfectant which is EPA approved effective against Coronavirus – COVID-19.

 - Staff are completing health screening questionnaires prior to beginning their shift.
-If they have any symptoms associated with COVID-19, they are immediately sent home and not allowed to return to work for seven days.
+If they have any symptoms associated with COVID-19, they are immediately sent home and not allowed to return to work until:

 What can I expect to see when I go to the dining hall?